wayne923/leetpython/docs/The-1hr-Guide-To-Python/02_Python Data Types/06_String.md

 * Single quotes `' '` and double quotes `" "`are the two most common ways to define a string, and while there's no real functional difference between the two escape sequences mean it's typically easier to use `" "`

-* Triple quotes `''' '''` or `""" """` allow your strings to span across multiple lines, including line breaks, without the need or an explicit newline character `\n`.
+* Triple quotes `''' '''` or `""" """` allow your strings to span across multiple lines, including line breaks, without the need for an explicit newline character `\n`.
 This makes them useful in writing readable documentation in Python, and are commonly used for docstrings in Python functions, classes, and modules.

 Here are some examples of these in action: